thedragon689/bb-elegante/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🌟 Open Source

+This is a public repository!
+Feel free to:
+- ⭐ Star the repository if you find it useful
+- 🍴 Fork and customize for your own projects
+- 🐛 Report bugs or suggest improvements
+- 💡 Contribute with pull requests

 ## 👥 Contributing

 1. Fork the repository